dotnet/templating/docs/Available-Symbols-Generators.md

 Inside the `template.json` file, you can define custom symbols that will be used inside the template files.
 The supported symbol types are:
-- Parameter - a symbol which value is typically provided by the user when creating the template.
-If the value is not provided, then the value is taken from host configuration, otherwise default value is used.
+- Parameter - the value is typically provided by the user when creating the template.
+If not provided, the value is taken from host configuration, otherwise default value is used.
-- Derived - a symbol that defines transformation of another symbol.
-The value of this symbol is derived from the value of another symbol by the application of the form defined in symbol definition.
+- Derived - defines transformation of another symbol.
+The value of this symbol is derived from the value of another symbol by applying the defined form.
-- Computed - a symbol which value is evaluated during the processing of the template.
+- Computed - the boolean value is evaluated during the processing of the template based on the other symbol values.
-- Generated - a symbol which value gets computed by a built-in symbol value generator.
+- Generated - the value is computed by a built-in symbol value generator.
 This article covers available generators for generated symbols.

-To use a generated symbol inside your `template.json` you have to add the `"type": "generated"` to the symbol definition, and use the `"generator": ...` parameter to select the generator to use.
+To use a generated symbol inside your `template.json` file:
+1. Add `"type": "generated"` to the symbol definition
+1. Use the `"generator": ...` parameter to select the generator to use.
 This is a sample of definition of a generated symbol, the `port` generator, that generates a random number for an http port.

 ```